Haus der Berliner Festspiele

 “Democratic Architecture”

-With its generous glass façade, the Haus der Berliner Festspiele opens up to the urban space and exemplifies the democratic understanding of architecture in the post-war period: this ideal was associated with open spatial structures, transparency and a non-hierarchical arrangement in the auditorium: the stage and acoustics can be experienced equally from every seat.
+With its generous glass façade, the Haus der Berliner Festspiele opens up to the urban space and exemplifies the democratic understanding of architecture in the post-war period: this ideal was associated with open spatial structures, transparency and a non-hierarchical arrangement in the auditorium: the stage and acoustics can be perceived equally from every seat.